 Black boxing legend Muhammad Ali was known as one of the greatest athletes of all time.
 He conquered the world of boxing in an era fraught with racial tensions and political turmoil.
 No one could deny his athletic ability, but his pro-black political activism made him a polarizing figure and nearly cost him his career in the late 1960s.

-late Friday night in Phoenix at age 74, his family confirmed to NBC News.
+Ali died late Friday night in Phoenix at age 74, his family confirmed to NBC News.
 Born Cassius Marcellus Clay Jr. on January 17, 1942, in Louisville, Kentucky, Ali grew up in the segregated South and experienced racial prejudice firsthand.

 Ali's upbringing and conversion to Islam shaped his worldview.
 He placed a great deal of emphasis on being black, proud and unbowed in the face of discrimination and injustice.
 Ali's bold political statements during the civil rights era and the protests against the Vietnam War have undoubtedly inspired later generations of social justice and peace activists.